 I mean this both in terms of system stability and how fast things change.
 A constantly changing system is a nightmare to maintain for system administrators.

-how to upgrade, which is a painless process with the
+changes made and how to upgrade, which is a painless process with the

 sysupgrade(8)